mdpiper/knowledge/kubernetes.md

 kube-system                   Active   4m27s
 ```

-When I install an application,
+When I install an application (such as a JupyterHub) into this cluster,
-such as a JupyterHub,
-into this cluster,
 I can view it with
 ```bash
 kubectl get pod